lululxvi/deepxde/docs/demos/pinn_forward/helmholtz.2d.dirichlet.hpo.rst

-Helmholtz equation over a 2D square domain: Hyper-parameter tuning
+Helmholtz equation over a 2D square domain: Hyper-parameter optimization
 ========================================================================

 Finding proper hyper-parameters for PINNs infrastructures is a common issue for practicioners.
 To remedy this concern, we apply hyper-parameter optimization (HPO) via Gaussian processes (GP)-based Bayesian optimization.